 What happens when the smoke clears and reality once again rears its ragged face?
-You’re back to where you started, except severed from your entire support network.
+You’re broke, miserable, and back to where you started, except severed from your entire support network.

 Want to cure your depression?
 Don’t book a plane ticket, book a psychiatrist appointment.

 Sensationalized: That’s the word that best describes most of what you’d read about travel.
 (It would be a boring narrative otherwise, no?)

 Travel writers chop mundane details from their prose like dead branches.
 Ignored are all those 20-hour bus rides, plane delays, and, of course, those days where you do absolutely nothing.

 It’s easy to avoid recognizing that travel has its ups and downs when all the boring—and irksome—details are conveniently omitted.
 Even when you’re living as an expat in an exciting place, it wears off—eventually it too becomes home, and soon, you’ll find yourself settling down to do the same things you would elsewhere.

 Don’t get fooled into thinking you need to travel—or become an expat—to live an exciting life.
 Excitement’s a state of mind, not a state of place.